 Why Structure Prediction Matters

 Steve Darnell started his career as a structural biologist and computational biologist at the University of Wisconsin, developing computational models to predict binding hot spots in protein-protein interactions.
-In 2008 he joined DNASTAR and helped launch Protean 3D for protein sequence and structure analysis, and later NovaFold for protein structure prediction.
-I recently sat down with Steve to learn more about the importance of protein structure prediction.
+In 2008 he joined DNASTAR and helped launch Protean 3D for protein sequence and structure analysis, and later, NovaFold for protein structure prediction.
+We recently sat down with Steve to learn more about the importance of protein modeling.